Pre-Senior Year Academic Review

 This is the process to review all work completed and provide a clear framework of all outstanding academic requirements needed for graduation.
 Students are strongly encouraged to complete a Senior Review two (2) semesters prior to their expected graduation date.
 It is the student’s responsibility to schedule a Senior Review with the Academic Services Office.

 Graduation certifications will only be performed for students who have submitted a completed Diploma Application.
 Students with an Arts & Sciences minor (non RSBC discipline) should submit an Arts & Sciences Minor Certification Form or a Degree Navigator Minor Program sheet, by the publicized deadlines.
-Diploma Applications not received by the stated deadline are not guaranteed a diploma at graduation.
+Diploma Applications not filed by the stated deadline will not be processed for the stated graduation period.

 - Students must successfully earn at least 120 credits.